mm-zk/boojum-docs/code_walkthrough/verifier_walkthrough.md

 This guide explains the verification process, detailing how we obtain and use proof and FRI query data.

+Note: that we have a separate standalone code for each verifier - all coming from the common "verifier" directory.

+Morever all the quotient code is auto-generated from the circruit description.

 ## Inputs

 ```rust